What you should know before registering

 Are there any discounts?

 No, but Early Bird applies to both events in the first few weeks after registration opens.

 Where can I park?

-You can park your car at the Laragh GAA grounds.
+You can park your car at the Laragh GFC grounds.
 Information on overflow parking to follow.

 How many entrants are expected this year?